owaiswiz/BitCamp2k18/README.md

 * Javascripts are located in app/assets/javascripts
 	* Everything related to home page (index,contact,about) => app/assets/stylesheets/home.js

-* Stylsheets are situated in app/assets/stylesheets
+* Stylsheets are located in app/assets/stylesheets
 	* Everything related to home page (index, contact, about) => app/assets/stylesheets/home.scss